Tazaf/masrad-project-starter/README.md

 The login screen is ready!
 If you reload your app, you should see that you are automatically redirected to the login page.

-You should be able to log in using your firstname as username (all lowercase and without any space or dash) and the password `1234`.
+You should be able to log in using the credentials your should have received.

 <a href="#top">↑ Back to top</a>